sdlarsen1/cmput397/assignment2/README.md

 ### print_lms.py instructions
 - to run the program, enter: `python3 print_lms.py [path/to/data/]`
-    - the MLE scores are rounded to 5 decimal places for readability
+    - the MLE scores are rounded to 5 decimal places for readability, however they are stored in their entirety